The Best Ski Resorts in the Midwest for Spring Skiing

-Ski season in the Midwest generally runs from around Thanksgiving into March.
-A few make it to Easter in a really good snow year before the wildflowers push their way through the melting snowpack.
-So while the Midwest may not have the long spring ski season as other regions, there’s still some good spring skiing to be had.
-Just don’t expect the vertical you’ll find in other North America ski regions.
+Ski season in the Midwest generally runs from around Thanksgiving into March, though a few make it to Easter during a really good snow year before the wildflowers push their way through the melting snowpack.
+So, while the Midwest may not have the long spring ski season as other regions, there’s still some good spring skiing to be had.
+Just don’t expect the vertical you’ll find in other North American ski regions.

 We’ve picked a few of the best ski resorts in the Midwest for spring skiing.
 For our broader list of the best resorts for spring skiing across North America, head to this article.